jdmar3/inls718/syllabus/index.md

 ## Participation

-In addition to the 6 tasks, participation will be evaluated and included in the evaluation scheme.
+In addition to the major assignments, participation will be evaluated and included in the evaluation scheme.
 Participation, of course, means coming to class: that is mandatory.
-It also means bringing something to the class by way of discussion or links shared with the rest of the class.
+It also means contributing to discussions both in class and online.
-Since we are a small class this summer, we will decide on the first day how best to accomplish the sharing of resources.

 ## Attendance

 Attendance is mandatory.
 Absence will affect your grade in the class.
 There is no way to make up for this.

+Attendance is graded out of 25 points (one per session).

 {% include syllabus-nav.html %}